 Between Qubit vs Nanodrop, Nanodrop always wins the race against Qubit.
 However, Qubit has its own importance in comparison with Nanodrop light.

 Quantifying DNA is yet another important step in genomic research.
 The purity and quantity of DNA influence the result of an experiment.
 The impurities such as protein, phenol and other salt traces may terminate a PCR reaction.
 Ultimately it stops the reaction.

 Pure DNA has a 260/280 ratio of ~1.80.
 We had discussed the importance of DNA purity in our previous article on the review of Qiagen Qiaxpert.
 Before understanding the principle and working for each, we have to understand several basics.

 The purity of the DNA can be measured spectrophotometrically.
 Once the light of the desired wavelength passes through the sample, it will detect the impurities present in DNA.
 For example, the protein can absorb a 180nm wavelength of light.

 The same mechanism is applicable for DNA which absorbs light at 260nm.
 Passing light of 280nm and 260nm simultaneously from the DNA sample can detect the DNA present in a sample.
 There are two main techniques to check the quantity of DNA- fluorometry and spectrometry.

 The name itself suggests that the principle of the Qubit fluorometer is based on the chemistry of fluorochromes.
-The fluorescent dye is added to the DNA solution which binds with the DNA present inside the sample.
+The fluorescent dye is added to the DNA solution which binds with it.

-The Dye stacks with the bases of DNA and emits the fluorescence which is detected by the fluorometer.
+The Dye stacks with the bases of DNA and emits fluorescence which is detected by the fluorometer.
 Different types of dye are used for DNA, protein and RNA.
 It can accurately measure the amount of DNA.

 Principle of Qubit fluorometer:

 The Qubit setup is very simple and easy to operate.
 But we have to prepare a sample each time while performing quantification.
 The Qubit Kit contains a working Qubit Fluorometer buffer, DNA dye and a standard.

-Generally, a 20μL reaction is most preferable, however, company advice to perform 200μL of reaction.
+Generally, a 20μL reaction is most preferable, however, the company advises performing 200μL of reaction.

 Add 1μL to 10μL of a sample to the microcentrifuge vial and add the DNA dye in the same proportion.
-Next, add the Qubit buffer solution (180μL for 200μL reaction).
+Next, add the Qubit buffer solution (180μL for 200μL to reaction).